jordanpham24/sp500-return-analyzer/README.md

-# S&P 500 Stack Return Analyzer
+# S&P 500 Stock Return Analyzer

 An end to end stock return analysis using Python, yfinance, and pandas.
 Pulls 5 years of real market data and computes financial metrics.